MicrosoftDocs/ATADocs/ATPDocs/atp-cas-isp-unsecure-sid-history-attribute.md

 ## How do I use this security assessment?

 1. Use the report table to discover which of your accounts have an unsecure SID History attribute.
-1. Take appropriate action to remove SID History attribute from the accounts using Powershell using the following steps:
+1. Take appropriate action to remove SID History attribute from the accounts using PowerShell using the following steps:

     1. Identify the SID in the SIDHistory attribute on the account.